alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 ##Get a Certificate of Free Sale

-If you’re exporting outside the EU, you may need a Certificate of Free Sale.
-Check with the importing country’s authority or embassy.

-They may be required for the following products:
+If you’re exporting outside the EU, you may need a Certificate of Free Sale for the following products:

 * protein crops for animals
 * animal feeding stuff
 * pet food

+Check with the importing country’s authority or embassy.

-If you need a CFS for animal food which isn’t on this list, contact the Rural Payments Agency (RPA).
+If you're asked for a CFS for animal food which isn’t on this list, contact the Rural Payments Agency (RPA).

 ###Apply